Moira, County Down: Education

 Moira Primary School, reopened by The Princess Royal, and Rowandale Integrated Primary School provide education for the first two key stages.
-Moira has no secondary education, with most children commuting into Lurgan, Lisburn or Belfast to attend schools such as Friends', Wallace, RBAI, Hunterhouse, Lurgan Junior High School, St. Michael's Grammar School,(Lurgan), Lismore Comprehensive School; St. Patrick's Grammar School, Armagh; St Colman's College, Newry; St. Patrick's Academy, Lisburn and Rathmore Grammar School.
+Moira has no secondary education, with most children commuting into Lurgan, Lisburn or Belfast to attend schools such as Friends', Wallace, RBAI, Hunterhouse, Lurgan Junior High School, St. Michael's Grammar School,(Lurgan), Lismore College; St. Patrick's Grammar School, Armagh; St Colman's College, Newry; St. Patrick's Academy, Lisburn and Rathmore Grammar School.
 Since the closure of St. Colman's PS Kilwarlin, pupils now attend a range of local primary schools including St. Patrick's PS in Magheralin.

 Moira's library has been rebuilt.

 Sport

 Moira has two junior football clubs: Moira FC that fields several young teams that play locally, and Moira Youth FC.
 Moira FC, which started in the Autumn of 2009, is linked to The LOGIC Cafe, which is part of St John's Parish Church in the village.
 Moira Youth FC prides itself on being a community club.
 The club are the reigning MUYL U12 Bowl champions and currently cater for players born in 2007 and 2008.
 In 2019 Moira Youth FC affiliated with Premier Intermediate League club Dollingstown FC in order to develop local youth players with a view to them eventually playing senior football for Dollingstown FC and retaining local talent in the area.
 Moira Youth FC folded in 2021.

-Moira has another (unrelated) football team, Moira Albion, an amateur football club who host two teams and play in the Mid Ulster League.
+Moira has another football team, Moira Albion, an amateur football club who host two teams and play in the Mid-Ulster Football League.
+They were division 2 champions in 2002.

 The Moira area is represented in Gaelic games by the St. Michael's club in Magheralin as Moira falls within the Magheralin Parish.
 St. Michael's play in the Down County League and their most notable player to date is George Lavery, who came from Moira and won two senior all-irelands with Down in 1960 and 1961.
 George played soccer for Moira Young Men's club in the 1940s and 1950s, playing in the local league before being offered a contract by Belfast Celtic.